 How is that entire genomic DNA organized in a tiny nucleus?
 How does the nucleus maintain this vast amount of information throughout life and how is it connected to human aging and diseases?

-Our research group aims to decipher the molecular mechanisms that allow cells to organize and maintain their genome throughout the life.
-We pursue to deepen our understanding by using approaches that integrate single-molecule biophysics, cell imaging and computational analysis, nano/micro engineering and molecular biology.
+We aim to decipher the molecular mechanisms that allow cells to organize and maintain their genome throughout life.
+We pursue to deepen our understanding by using approaches that integrate single-molecule biophysics, cell imaging and computational analysis, nano/micro engineering, and molecular biology.

-Schematic of target search mechanism of proteins on chromatin.
-Once a protein bind DNA, it can slide along the helical track of DNA (1D sliding), or it can move with microscopic dissociation and re-association from DNA (hopping).
+SM imaging revealed that the one-dimensional (1D) movement of proteins provides a fast target search mechanism on the genome.
+Once a protein bind DNA, it can slide along the helical track of DNA (1D sliding), or it can jump with microscopic dissociation and re-association from DNA (hopping).
 The proteins can be trapped within the nucleosomes or can bypass the barriers.

 Genes are protected from DNA damage by having compact heterochromatin at the nuclear periphery.
 Furthermore, peripheral chromatin is associated with the lamin network at the nuclear membrane, and this arrangement enables chromatin remodeling in response to mechanical stimuli.
 We will investigate how chromatin domains are regulated by cellular responses to stress such as DNA damage and cell motility.